vitosamson/modlogs/ModeratorInstructions.md

 ## Running reports

 Reddit doesn't currently offer moderators any means to analyze user behavior in their subs.
-Public Mod Log offers two types of reports.
+Mod Logs offers two types of reports.

-In order to run a report, just send a modmail message from the desired subreddit to /u/modlogs with "report" as the subject.
+In order to run a report, just send a modmail message from the desired subreddit to [/u/modlogs](https://www.reddit.com/message/compose/?to=modlogs&subject=report&message=type:) with "report" as the subject.
 In the body of the message, provide the options detailed in the report types below.
 Options must be provided in YAML format, like the modlog configuration earlier.

 **Report requests must be sent via your subreddit's modmail, or the message will be ignored.**